Are you conscious now? What is it in you that is conscious? Can we be conscious beyond the body?

-- In addition to physical reality, there are other persistent realities (or ‘dimensions’) of a subtler, non-physical character.
+- In addition to the physical reality, there are other objective realities (or ‘dimensions’) of a subtler, non-physical nature.

-- Every living physical being is actually a consciousness (soul, essence) utilizing a temporary physical body.
-Consciousness per se does not seem to die.
+Every living physical being is actually a consciousness (soul, essence) utilizing a temporary physical body.
+Consciousness per se does not die.

-- During physical life, we can have partial experiences of non-physical reality by developing sensitivity and proficiency with our subtle energies.
+- Even during physical life, we can have experiences of non-physical realities by developing sensitivity, lucidity, and control of our subtle energies.

-- During physical life, we can have fuller experiences of non-physical reality by having an out-of-body experience while the physical body is dormant.
+- During physical life, we can explore non-physical realities by having out-of-body experiences while the physical body remains inactive.

 - As there is no technology or methodology to reach and study the consciousness directly yet, first-person research is unavoidable and even positive in this context.
 If most of the human population were able to produce lucid out-of-body experiences there will be no need to discuss its reality or to prove it, and the effort could be directed to studying how it works and how it could be better used for furthering the quality of life and expedite the evolution of humanity.

 The IAC and some of its members have done and are currently conducting research on subtle energy detection and its effects on matter and living things, including the use of functional magnetic resonance imaging (fMRI), the quality of perception and recollection of OBEs, its beneficial effects on anxiety and depression mitigation via energy mindfulness, and more.

 Progress in this field will possibly help us get closer to satisfactory answers to millennia-old questions like: Who are we?
 What are we?
 Where do we come from?
 What is the nature of reality and the purpose of physical life?

 Are you passionate about consciousness science?
 The best way to develop a strong foundation of coherent theory and first-hand experience is our Consciousness Development Program (CDP).